Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ![Application architecture](./assets/azure-architecture.png)

-Here's a brief overview of the Azure services we'll employ:
+Here's a brief overview of the Azure services we'll use:

 | Service | Purpose |
 | ------- | ------- |